Austin vs Raleigh

 Which city has higher STR taxes — Austin or Raleigh?

 Austin charges 15% Hotel Occupancy Tax (9% city + 6% state), while Raleigh charges ~13% combined (7% state+local sales + 6% Wake County room occupancy tax).
-Compare the full breakdown in the table above.
+Notably, Raleigh benefits from automatic platform tax collection, while hosts in Austin must handle taxes themselves.

 Which city has stricter fines for illegal short-term rentals?